German attacks on Nauru: Attacks on Nauru

 Orion joined Komet off Nauru in the early hours of 8 December, and attacked and damaged Triadic (6378 LT) and sank Triaster (6032 LT).
 Komet then tried to sink Triadic with scuttling charges, but this was unsuccessful and Orion sank the merchant ship with gunfire.
 Komet later sank the British steamer Komata (3900 LT).
 Following these attacks, the two raiders and Kulmerland withdrew and assembled 20 mi east of Nauru.
-As the weather precluded a landing on the island, it was decided that Komet and Kulmerland would go to Ailinglaplap in the Marshall Islands, where Komet would refuel while Orion operated north-west of Nauru.
-Following this, the ships would meet off the island and make another attempt to land a raiding party.
+As the weather precluded a landing on the island, it was decided that Komet and Kulmerland would go to Ailinglaplap in the Marshall Islands, where Komet would refuel while Orion operated northwest of Nauru.
+After this, the ships met off the island and make another attempt to land a raiding party.

-When the German force reassembled off Nauru on 15 December, the weather continued to be too bad to permit a landing and the attack on Nauru was broken off.
+When the German force reassembled off Nauru on 15 December, the weather remained too bad to allow a landing, so the attack on Nauru was broken off.
 Further attacks on shipping were judged impractical, as the raiders had intercepted radio messages ordering vessels bound for Nauru and Ocean Island to disperse.
 Instead, the three German ships proceeded to the Australian-administered island of Emirau to disembark the 675 prisoners they were carrying.
-While Weyher refused to release any of the European ethnic prisoners on board Orion, as he believed that "trained officers and crews are as much a problem for Britain as shipping itself", the ships landed 343 Europeans and 171 Chinese and South Pacific-ethnic people.
+Weyher refused to release any of the European ethnic prisoners on board Orion, as he believed that "trained officers and crews are as much a problem for Britain as shipping itself".
+The ships landed 343 Europeans and 171 Chinese and South Pacific-ethnic people.
+The prisoners on Orion were eventually taken back to Germany, where most of them saw out the war in the Marlag und Milag Nord prison camps in Germany.